ZMXSSC/DishDialog/README.md

 ## License

-This project uses the following license: `MIT licensed.`.
+This project uses the following license: `MIT licensed`.